Zhou Zeqi (taekwondo)

-Zhou Zeqi (born 25 September 1999) is a Chinese taekwondo practitioner.
+Zhou Zeqi 周澤琪 (born 25 September 1999) is a Chinese taekwondo practitioner.
 She won gold at the 2022 Asian Games and competed at the 2024 Paris Olympics.

 Career

-She won gold in the -73kg at the 2021 Summer World University Games in Chengdu.
-She won silver at the 2022 Asian Taekwondo Championships in South Korea in the +73kg.
+She won gold in the -73 kg at the 2021 Summer World University Games in Chengdu.
+She won silver at the 2022 Asian Taekwondo Championships in South Korea in the +73 kg.

 She won bronze in the Rome leg of the 2023 World Taekwondo Grand Prix in the +67 category.
 She won the gold medal at the delayed 2022 Asian Games in Hangzhou in September 2023 in the Women's +67 kg division.
 She also won gold in the Mixed team event at the Games.

 She was selected for the 2024 Paris Olympics competing in the +67kg, reaching the quarter-finals.
 In October 2025, she was a bronze medalist at the 2025 World Taekwondo Championships in the women's middleweight division in Wuxi, China.